 Marcus has been the Member of Parliament for Nuneaton and the surrounding villages of Ansley, New Arley, Old Arley, Hartshill and Furnace End since 2010 - his victory in Nuneaton saw him become the first Conservative MP for the town since 1992.
-He was re-elected in May 2015 and again in 2017 with an increased vote-share.
+He was re-elected in May 2015, June 2017 and December 2019.

 In 2005 Marcus was elected to Nuneaton and Bedworth Borough Council and became Council Leader in 2008 before stepping down to stand for Parliament.